JoE11-y/Celo-101-Tutorial/README.md

-# Using The Graph To Index Transactions
+# Using the Graph to Index Transactions

 ## Introduction